marlin-reso/Football_Team_Card/README.md

 ✔ Smooth hover animations.
 ✔ Flip-card or sliding reveal animation (based on your design).
 ✔ Responsive layout (mobile + desktop).
-✔ Clean card UI with gradients and shadows.
+✔ Clean card UI with gradients and shadows......
 ✔ Dynamic data loading using JavaScript.
 ✔ Animated background inspired by football graphics.